Teaching Kids Manners: 22 Things Your Child Can Learn Before They Turn 12

 10. Knock on closed doors and wait to hear if you’re invited in.
 It’s important to teach children to respect privacy from time in the bathroom to being left alone in a room (or when parents want to be alone!).
 Again, this is one where the golden rule may also be applicable.

 13. Do not comment on someone’s physical characteristics unless it’s to offer a compliment.
 Otherwise, it can be rude and hurtful.
-This is reinforcing respect and kindness of people’s differences.
+This is reinforcing respect and kindness for people’s differences.

 The important parts of gracious greetings are: